Forward-swept wing: Aeroelasticity

-Any swept wing tends to be unstable in the stall, since the wing tips stalls first causing a pitch-up force worsening the stall and making recovery difficult.
-This effect is less significant with forward sweep because the rearward end carries greater lift and provides stability.

-However, if the aeroelastic bending is sufficient, it can counteract this tendency by increasing the angle of attack at the wing tips to such an extent that the tips stall first and one of the main characteristics of the design is lost, on a conventional wing the tips always stall first.
-Such a tip stall can be unpredictable, especially where one tip stalls before the other.

-Composite materials allow aeroelastic tailoring, so that as the wing approaches the stall it twists as it bends, so as to reduce the angle of attack at the tips.
-This ensures that the stall occurs at the wing root, making it more predictable and allowing the ailerons to retain full control.

 History

 Pre-WWII studies

-Viktor Belyaev tested forward-swept wing gliders BP-2 and BP-3 in 1934 and 1935.
-Other prewar design studies included the Polish PWS Z-17, Z-18 and Z-47 "Sęp" series.
+Viktor Belyayev tested the BP-2 and BP-3 forward-swept gliders in 1934 and 1935.
+Other prewar design studies include the Polish PWS Z-17, Z-18 and Z-47 "Sęp" series.

 World War II and aftermath

-Forward-swept wings designs, some whose design had begun during the prewar period, were developed during World War II, independently in Germany, the Soviet Union, Japan, and the United States.
-An early example to fly, in 1940, was the Soviet Belyayev DB-LK, a twin-boom design with forward-swept outer wing sections and backwards-swept tips.
+Forward-swept wing designs were further developed during World War II, independently in Germany, the Soviet Union, Japan, and the United States.
+An early flying example was the Soviet Belyayev DB-LK, a 1940 twin-boom design with forward-swept outer wing sections and backwards-swept tips.
 It reportedly flew well.
 Belyayev's proposed Babochka research aircraft was cancelled following the German invasion.

-Throughout World War II, numerous fighter, bomber, and other military aircraft can be described as having forward-swept wings, due to the average chord of their wings being forward-sweeping.
+Numerous fighters, bombers, and other military aircraft in WWII can be described as having forward-swept wings due to the average chord of their wings being forward-sweeping.
 However, these designs almost always utilized a rearward-swept leading edge, which would technically render them as high aspect ratio trapezoidal wings.

 The American Cornelius Mallard flew on 18 August 1943.
 The Mallard was powered by a single engine, but it was followed by the Cornelius XFG-1 prototypes, which were flying fuel tanks, unpowered and designed for towing by larger aircraft.
-These Cornelius designs were unusual for being not only forward swept but also tailless.
+These Cornelius designs were unusual for being not only forward-swept but also tailless.